Omio: History

+COVID-19 contraction and recovery (2020–2022)

+The COVID-19 pandemic cut Omio’s revenues by 98 percent in March 2020, leading to large-scale furloughs and a switch to “keep-the-lights-on” operations.

+Recent developments

+In 2024, Omio partnered with Companjon to offer Omio Flex, allowing users to cancel journey tickets up to two hours before departure time.

+Business model and services

+Omio aggregates schedules, fares and seat inventories from rail, coach, air and ferry operators, normalising disparate data sets into a single search interface.

 Omio employs more than 300 people and is active in 37 countries globally.

 The website is available in 21 languages.
 It offers travelers the ability to organize transportation requirements such as trains, planes, buses, etc by using their easy-to-use platform.
 It covers 207 European airports, over ten thousand central bus stations, and over twenty thousand train stations.